fan2/mkdocs/docs/blog/posts/elf/gnu-binutils.md

   -j, --section=NAME       Only display information for section NAME

   -s, --full-contents      Display the full contents of all sections requested

+  --adjust-vma=OFFSET      Add OFFSET to all displayed section addresses
 ```

 Use `objdump -j` to display the contents of specified sections: